KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/prep-work.md

  To make the terminal section bigger, hover over the top line of the terminal section with your mouse - it will change to an up-down arrow icon and then you can drag up which will also make the file editing area smaller.
  {% endhint %}

-10. If we leave Cloud9 and come back to this workspace, the version of Node.js resets, so let's change the default.
+13. If we leave Cloud9 and come back to this workspace, the version of Node.js resets, so let's change the default.
 In the terminal, type: `nvm alias default 8`

-11. Install the Angular CLI, type: `npm install -g @angular/cli`

- *This may take a minute or two to complete.
-Perfect excuse to grab yourself a drink!*

-12. To confirm Angular CLI was installed, type: `ng version`.
-If you get a version number, you can move on!

-13. Continue with Part 1: Starting your Single Page App, Step 2.
+16. Continue with building your application!

- {% hint style='danger' %}
-Keep your eyes out for Cloud9 sections that you need to expand and follow as you go through the worksheet.

-Any time the worksheet references Atom, iTerm2 or Git Bash, just know that your workspace is all inclusive and you'll just be working within Cloud9.
- {% endhint %}

 <!--endsec-->